Your Go-To Paris Bucket List - 50 Must-Do Activities

 Along with packing a picnic, don't forget to take your camera!
-There are many fantastic opportunities here to take pictures of lovely cafés, exciting street art, and hipster shops.
+There are many fantastic opportunities here to take pictures of lovely cafés, exciting street art, hipster shops and unique hotels.

 Experience the Tour de France

 The Tour de France is one of the world's biggest sporting events, so why not check it out while in Paris?
-There's something special about watching a world-class sporting event live.
+There's something special about watching a world-class sporting event live in Europe!

 The race is a men's cycling event that has been running annually since 1903 (except during the two World Wars).
 It is usually held in July, and although the race changes route, it always ends in Paris at the Champs-Élysées.